Do I Need a Development Permit?

 Development permits and approvals need to be obtained for new construction, renovations, and changes to how a building or land is being used.

-The Development Officer must review the application to ensure it complies with the County’s Land Use Bylaw.
+The Development Planner must review the application to ensure it complies with the County’s Land Use Bylaw.
 The Land Use Bylaw outlines the types of development allowed in each land use district and the rules and regulations governing those uses.

 In some cases, applicants may have to apply for a re-designation prior to making a Development Permit application.